Equivariant Elliptic Cohomology and Mapping Stacks: The local model.

 Then we have a push-out diagram

 where the left vertical map is the zero section of the projection $[Z\times\bA^1/T]\to[Z/T]$, and $T$ acts trivially on $E_T$ and in particular on $Z$.
 Note that if $T$ is rank 1, $Z$ is a finite subset of the torsion points in $E_T$.
+In particular, the coarse moduli space of the stack $\Mapo{E}{[\bA^1/T]}$ is given by $E_T$, which implies that